 Lauren has worked as a contributing author, a historical consultant, or as a research assistant for numerous public history projects.
 If you would like to employ her for your own research project, contact her at firstname.lastname@example.org.

-- Author of “Like Distant Thunder: Canada’s National Bison Story”, a Parks Canada internal publication that informs national park staff who work with bison across the country on the long history of this species.
+- Author of “Like Distant Thunder: Canada’s Bison Conservation Story”, a Parks Canada publication (upcoming in 2018).

 - Historical consultant for Elizabeth Hutchison Bernard’s historical novel The Beauty Doctor.